 Since March 2020, we have wished for life to return to Pre-Covid times.
 Now anticipated time is kind of back.
 Working, hugging, and in-person family thanksgiving dinners are back.
 Increased anxiety and stress associated with this re-entry are also back.
 Mindfulness meditation helps to manage re-entry stress and help build resilience.

-While there are different kinds of meditations.
-Mindfulness meditation comprises of focusing your mind on your experiences in the present moment.
-In other words, it involves paying attention to your experiences of your feelings, thoughts and surroundings.
-You need to experience yourself through a non-judgmental lens.
-You leave your judgement aside not focusing on the sense of right or wrong, shame, guilt and worries.
-You live in present moment as it is, free of worries of tomorrow or disappointments of the past.
+While there are different kinds of meditations, mindfulness meditation focuses your mind on your experiences in the present moment.
+It helps you to pay attention to how you experience feelings, thoughts, and surroundings through a non-judgmental lens.
+You leave your judgment aside, not focusing on the sense of right or wrong, shame, guilt, and worries.
+You try to live in the present moment and be free of worries of tomorrow or disappointments of the past.

 Benefits of mindfulness meditation

 Positive attitude towards difficult situations

 Control over emotions, both positive and negative

 Increase in creativity

 It doesn’t require any special equipment of place.
 You can practice it in the comfort of your home and at a time that is suitable for you